CDRT/docs/bios/settings/thinkcenter/security.md

 Set, change, or delete the Supervisor Password.

-**NOTE:** To delete Supervisor Password, enter blank fields for each new password line item.
+?> To delete Supervisor Password, enter blank fields for each new password line item.

 Enter and confirm new password.